What a strange loop, this book.

 The Psychopath Test is a rambling exotic trip through multiple avenues of the insanity business.
 As per typical Jon Ronson, his book doesn’t have a distinct agenda; he’s not trying to take down the psychiatry industry or expose scandal and controversy.
 Rather, he introduces us to a host of bizarre and delightful characters to highlight a world that most of us know nothing about yet is deeply entrenched in our society.

-For instance, we start with Douglas Hofstadter’s eerie puzzling 1970s work “Gödel, Escher, Bach: An Eternal Golden Braid” and immediately race through the following landmarks: false confessions, Scientology, serial killers, 9/11 Truthers 1, anti-vaxxers 2, war criminals, pharmaceuticals.
+For instance, we start with Douglas Hofstadter’s eerie puzzling 1970s work “Gödel, Escher, Bach: An Eternal Golden Braid” and immediately race through the following landmarks: false confessions, Scientology, serial killers, 9/11 Truthers 1People who believe that the 9/11 terrorist attacks were an inside job.
+It’s notable that I write this review today on the 18th anniversary of 9/11., anti-vaxxers 2People who believe that vaccines cause autism, though thoroughly debunked., war criminals, pharmaceuticals.
 I’m likely forgetting some.
 Despite this varied and bursting list, Ronson doesn’t short shrift any of the topics.
 A seemingly unconnected grouping of references actually coalesces in whimsical fashion, each getting its due attention.

 I leave you with some wonderful snippets from Ronson’s book.